vihutuo/flet-web/docs/reference/types/window.md

 ### `icon`

-Sets the icon of the app window.
+The icon of the app window.

 **Has effect on Windows only.**

+### `ignore_mouse_events`

+Whether the app window should ignore mouse events, passing them to the window below it.
+If this window has focus, it will still receive keyboard events.

+Defaults to `False`.

 ### `left`